dvishchu/labent-1497/docs/source/task_01.rst

     Success rate is 80 percent (4/5), round-trip min/avg/max = 1/1/2 ms
     cfg01-H12#

-As you can see on both hosts, host were able to learn remote MAC address via ARP resolution since ARP request/reply was flooded either via unicast or multicast, depending on replication method, in fabric.
+As you can see on both hosts, they were able to learn remote MAC address via ARP resolution since ARP request/reply was flooded either via unicast or multicast, depending on replication method, in fabric.

 .. note::